-At the provincial level, 1.1% of total expenditure went on staff development.
-This information is not available for the college in question.
+At the provincial level, 7.6% of the total expenditure of colleges, and at this college 0.1% of total expenditure, went to staff development in 2009.

 4 Data for this and the next calculation (of the average number of days spent on staff training per annum) came from two sources: the FET audit, which accounts for the data for 34 of the 50 colleges; and the FETMIS database, which accounts for the data for the remaining 16 colleges.